 - Review adoption and outcomes weekly with role-level ownership.

 Rollouts fail when training ends on launch day.
-Adoption needs active follow-through for several operating cycles.
+Adoption needs active follow-through across multiple operating cycles.

 Keep Reading